gbif/hp-gb32/registration.md

 - GBIF Governing Board meeting
 - Social events

-**Before registering, we kindly ask you to read the requirements for registering for the events in the 'General Terms and Conditions for the GB32 meeting and associated events' ADD LINK.**
+**Before registering, we kindly ask you to read the requirements for registering for the events in the ['General Terms and Conditions for the GB32 meeting and associated events'](/assets/documents/GB32_terms.pdf).**

 Please note that your registration is not considered complete until you receive a confirmation email from the GBIF Secretariat.